persalteas/RNANet/README.md

 * Extract the sequence for every 3D chain
 * Downloads Rfamseq ncRNA sequence hits for the concerned Rfam families
-* Realigns Rfamseq hits and sequences from the 3D structures together to obtain a multiple sequence alignment for each Rfam family (using cmalign, except for ribosomal LSU and SSU, where SINA is used)
+* Realigns Rfamseq hits and sequences from the 3D structures together to obtain a multiple sequence alignment for each Rfam family (using `cmalign --cyk`, except for ribosomal LSU and SSU, where SINA is used)
 * Computes nucleotide frequencies at every position for each alignment
 * For each aligned 3D chain, get the nucleotide frequencies in the corresponding RNA family for each residue